ondrej-zary/cx861xx_flash/README.md

 Supported flash chips:
 ----------------------
  * Intel 28F320C3B
- * MXIC MX29LV160BB
+ * MXIC MX29LV160B

 Notes:
 ------
 USB flashing is slow because of giant overhead - each write to flash needs its own USB packet.
-Programming each flash 16-bit word needs 1 to 4 writes.

 The first working version ran for more than two hours (with Intel 28F320C3B).
-Now after three optimizations, flashing a typical image takes about 20 minutes
-- depends on how many empty (FFFF) words are present.
+Now after three optimizations, flashing a typical image takes about 20 minutes, depending on how many empty (FFFF) words are present.

-Flashing MXIC chips is slower (about 60 minutes) because the 4 writes needed to program a word cannot be merged into a single USB packet.

 The processor must be in USB Boot mode for the utility to work.